Implementing the PAC (Polar Alignment Correction) Interface

 bool AbortMotion() override;

-bool SetPACSpeed(uint16_t speed) override; // only needed with PAC_HAS_SPEED
+bool SetPACSpeed(uint16_t speed) override; // PAC_HAS_SPEED

-bool ReverseAZ(bool enabled) override; // only needed with PAC_CAN_REVERSE
+bool ReverseAZ(bool enabled) override; // PAC_CAN_REVERSE

-bool ReverseALT(bool enabled) override; // only needed with PAC_CAN_REVERSE
+bool ReverseALT(bool enabled) override; // PAC_CAN_REVERSE

 private: